HendrikKuehne/belief_propagation/NOTES.md

     * :arrow_right: The relative error improves when `block_bp` is included in the plaquette routine; why is that the case?
 It is not because we are reducing the number of nodes (see [this section](https://github.com/HendrikKuehne/belief_propagation/tree/main/doc/plots#tn_vs_pq_3x3_baselinepdf)) - is it because we are able to model local interactions more faithfully if a large chunk of the network is contracted explicitly?
 That is the physical argument - in terms of graphs, we are treating many small loops exactly which could otherwise have introduced inaccuracies.
 * Some iterations of the Belief Propagation algorithm take many orders of magnitude longer than others; do these still converge?
 * What happens when we try Christian's idea of Orthogonal Belief Propagation?
     * After one iteration is finished and the messages are found, we attempt to find messages that are orthogonal to the previous ones.[^5] What is the result?
 Are we iteratively finding Schmidt bases of the edges?
-Is this related to the quasi-canonical form of PEPS networks that Arad (2021) introduces?
+Is this related to the quasi-canonical form of TNS networks that Arad (2021) introduces?
 * Do different gauges have a (strong) effect on BPDMRG performance?
   * :arrow_right: Yes!
 The QR-gauge drastically improves the conditioning of the generalized eigenvalue problem.
 * What are BP Trapping sets?